Hierarchically branched diffusion models leverage dataset structure for class-conditional generation: Introduction

-In order to leverage this intrinsic structure within these datasets, we propose restructuring diffusion models to be \textit{hierarchically branched}, where the branching structure reflects the inherent relationships between classes in the dataset (the underlying diffusion process remains unchanged).
-By modeling the diffusion process in a hierarchical fashion, branched diffusion models enjoy several advantages which make them much more suitable in many applications, particularly in scientific settings.
-We apply branched diffusion to several benchmark and large real-world scientific datasets, spanning different data modalities (images, tabular data, and graphs) and showcase the following advantages over the current state-of-the-art methods for conditional diffusion: \begin{itemize} \item Branched models offer a novel way to perform class-conditional generation via diffusion by organizing labels hierarchically. \item They are easily extended to generate new, never-before-seen data classes in a continual-learning setting. \item They can be used to perform more sophisticated forms of conditional generation, such as analogy-based conditional generation (or ``transmutation''). \item Diffusing across their branched structure offers interpretability into the relationship between classes from a generative perspective, such as elucidating shared high-level features. \end{itemize}
+In order to leverage this intrinsic structure within these datasets, we propose restructuring diffusion models to be \textit{hierarchically branched}, where the hierarchy reflects the inherent relationships between classes (the underlying diffusion process remains unchanged).
+By learning reverse diffusion in a hierarchical fashion, branched diffusion models enjoy several advantages which make them much more suitable in many applications, particularly in scientific settings.
+We apply branched diffusion to four different datasets, including two large real-world scientific datasets, spanning different data modalities (images, tabular data, and graphs) and showcase the following advantages over the current state-of-the-art method for conditional diffusion: \begin{itemize} \item Branched models offer a novel way to perform class-conditional generation via diffusion by organizing labels hierarchically. \item They can be easily extended to generate new, never-before-seen data classes in a continual-learning setting. \item They can be used to perform more sophisticated forms of conditional generation, such as analogy-based conditional generation (or ``transmutation''). \item Diffusing across their branched structure offers interpretability into the relationship between classes from a generative perspective, such as elucidating shared high-level features. \end{itemize}